Overview of Computer Forensics

-The Cyber Crime Investigator’s Field Guide provides the details of the entire process of investigating technological crimes and cybercrimes.
-Written by a former member of the NSA and Department of Defense, this book will help you learn how to collect and analyze digital evidence.
+The Cyber Crime Investigator’s Field Guide details the investigation process of technological crimes and cybercrimes.
+Written by a former NSA and Department of Defense member, this book will help you learn how to collect and analyze digital evidence.

 In addition, the handbook includes helpful reference materials, case studies, a list of common Unix / Linux commands, port number references, and recommended computer forensic software tools.
 Includes an overview of specific software tools and how to use them.